dylanesque/Cheatsheets/react.md

 ## React.memo for reducing re-renders

--The lifecycle of a React app:
+- The lifecycle of a React app:

-→  render → reconciliation → commit
+render → reconciliation → commit
       ↖                   ↙
           state change

 -Things that cause the re-rendering of a React component:

--It's props change
+- It's props change
--It's internal state changes
+- It's internal state changes
--It is consuming context values which have changed -It's parent re-renders
+- It is consuming context values which have changed
+- It's parent re-renders

 -`React.memo` (for function components) and/or `React.PureComponent` (for legacy class components) prevent a component from re-rendering solely because it's parent re-rendered.